 GIS MCP Server — Programmatic Spatial Operations

-A server that exposes comprehensive geometry operations (intersection, union, buffer, difference), advanced coordinate transformations between reference systems, accurate distance/area/length measurements, and spatial analysis including validation, proximity checks, and spatial overlays.
+Now at v0.14.0 Beta with support for PySAL spatial analytics alongside Shapely, PyProj, GeoPandas, and Rasterio.
+Exposes comprehensive geometry operations (intersection, union, buffer, difference), advanced coordinate transformations between reference systems, accurate distance/area/length measurements, and spatial analysis including validation, proximity checks, and spatial overlays.
+Supports both HTTP and stdio transport modes with Docker deployment.
 Mining applications include automated boundary calculations, lease area analysis, and spatial correlation of geological and environmental datasets.

 ArcGIS Pro MCP Integration